Who is Webb Ellis of the Webb Ellis Cup?

 It is the pinnacle of rugby union.
 Every four years teams from across the world compete for a piece of silverware and place in history: the Webb Ellis Cup

 However, who is Webb Ellis and why is the prestigious Rugby World Cup named after him?

 Who is William Webb Ellis?

-William Webb Ellis was born in Salford, Lancashire, in 1872 and by trade was an Anglican clergyman.
+William Webb Ellis was born in Salford, Lancashire, and by trade was an Anglican clergyman.
 Webb Ellis was believed to have been studious and a handy cricketer, even appearing in a single First Class cricket match for Oxford University in their inaugural Varsity Match against Cambridge.

 On paper, besides the slice of cricketing history, Webb Ellis’ life isn’t one of monstrous notoriety, with the exception of perhaps being the accidental inventor of the game of Rugby Union.

 The famous accident

 Webb Ellis attended Rugby School, a school named after its locality, Rugby in Warwickshire.
 During a game of football, it’s told that Webb Ellis, instead of kicking the ball in return, held the ball in his hands and ran down the pitch.

 That act in 1823 is believed to be the starting point of the rugby style of football, etching

 Webb Ellis, the accidental inventor, in the history books of the game and sport in general.